MIL-STD-1168: Lot Number

 The Lot number is in the format of: LLH/NNL/NNNH/NNNLL/L. In this example, "L" stands for Letter, "N" stands for Number, and "H" stands for Hyphen.
 The slashes are to break the Lot Number code into identifiable sections.

 The first section (LLH or LLL) is the three-symbol Manufacturer’s Identification Symbol, which is two or three letters long.
 If it is only two letters long, a Hyphen is added at the end to balance it out.

 The second section (NNL) is the date code.
 It is composed of the last two digits of the year of manufacture and a letter suffix (A through M) indicating the month of production.

 The third section (NNNH) is the Lot Interfix Number, which is a three digit number.
 This usually followed by a Hyphen in a standard lot, but could be followed by an Ammunition Lot Identifier code if it is non-standard.

 The fourth section (NNNLL) is the Lot Sequence Number, which has three or more numbers.
 It could be followed by one or two Ammunition Lot Suffix code letters if there were any stoppages or changes in production for any reason, but is omitted in an homogeneous lot.

 The fifth section (L) is the Ammunition Lot Theater Indicator.

 Examples

 (There is currently no Theater Indicator code letter "Z"; it is being used just as an example).
-N/A means "Not Applicable"; this designation is not in use in this lot number.
+N/A means "Not Applicable"; this element is not in use in this lot number.